wwarriner/uabrc.github.io/docs/workflow_solutions/git_collaboration.md

 ## For Collaborating

-GitHub and GitLab can both be used for software project management, and have helpful tools to facilitate group collaboration within projects and across multiple projects.
+Code.rc, GitLab, and GitHub can be used for software project management, and have helpful tools to facilitate group collaboration within projects and across multiple projects.

 Both services use organizations to manage projects across a team of people: [GitHub docs page](https://docs.github.com/en/organizations), [GitLab docs page](https://docs.gitlab.com/topics/set_up_organization/).
 Within a GitHub organization, people and repositories can be arranged into [teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams).
 GitLab allows arrangement of people and repositories with [projects](https://docs.gitlab.com/user/project/).

 An important feature, used extensively for this documentation's GitHub repository, is the issue tracker.
 Both [GitHub](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) and [GitLab](https://docs.gitlab.com/user/project/issues/) have per-repository issue trackers.
 Collaborators can create and manage issues, label them, and resolve them.

-### How Do I Choose Between GitHub and GitLab?
+### How Do I Choose Between GitHub and Code.rc (GitLab)?

 - Want to collaborate publicly and outside UAB?
 Consider using GitHub.
 - Want your project private or internal to UAB?
-Consider using our GitLab instance.
+Consider using Code.rc.

 It is possible to collaborate publicly using GitLab, but there may be additional challenges.
 While external collaborators can see a public GitLab repository on our instance, they can't make any changes or create issues without a [XIAS Account](../account/code.rc/index.md).